abhardwajnv/CarND-Path-Planning-Project/Model_Documentation.md

 ### 3. Max Acceleration and Jerk are not Exceeded.
 The car does not exceed a total acceleration of 10 m/s^2 and a jerk of 10 m/s^3.

-Acceleration and Jerks does not exceed the specified limits for the full run of 10 Miles in simulator.
+Acceleration and Jerks does not exceed the specified limits for the full run of 9.33Miles in simulator.

 ### 4. Car does not have collisions.
 The car must not come into contact with any of the other cars on the road.

-No Collisions observed in the 10 Miles run while drive or lane switch.
+No Collisions observed upto 9.33Miles run while drive or lane switch.

 ### 5. The car stays in its lane, except for the time between changing lanes.
 The car does not spend more than a 3 second length out side the lane lanes during changing lanes, and every other time the car stays inside one of the 3 lanes on the right hand side of the road.